Arthur Wellesley, 1st Duke of Wellington: In opposition: 1830–1834

+Caretaker ministry and afterwards: 1834–1846

 Wellington was gradually superseded as leader of the Tories by Robert Peel, while the party evolved into the Conservatives.
 When the Tories were returned to power in 1834, Wellington declined to become prime minister because he thought membership in the House of Commons had become essential.
 The king reluctantly approved Peel, who was in Italy.
 Hence, Wellington acted as interim leader for three weeks in November and December 1834, taking the responsibilities of prime minister and most of the other ministries.
 In Peel's first cabinet (1834–1835), Wellington became foreign secretary, while in the second (1841–1846) he was a minister without portfolio and Leader of the House of Lords.
 Wellington was also re-appointed Commander-in-Chief of the British Army on 15 August 1842 following the resignation of Lord Hill.

 Wellington served as the leader of the Conservative party in the House of Lords from 1828 to 1846.
 Some historians have belittled him as a befuddled reactionary, but a consensus in the late 20th century depicts him as a shrewd operator who hid his cleverness behind the façade of a poorly informed old soldier.
 Wellington worked to transform the Lords from unstinting support of the Crown to an active player in political manoeuvering, with a commitment to the landed aristocracy.
 He used his London residence as a venue for intimate dinners and private consultations, together with extensive correspondence that kept him in close touch with party leaders in the Commons, and the main persona in the Lords.
 He gave public rhetorical support to Ultra-Tory anti-reform positions, but then deftly changed positions toward the party's centre, especially when Peel needed support from the upper house.
-Wellington's success was based on the 44 elected peers from Scotland and Ireland, whose elections he controlled.
+Wellington's success was based on the 44 elected representative peers from Scotland and Ireland, whose elections he controlled.